Michael Jackson fandom: Fan activism

-On December 10, 2010, as a promotion of Jackson's first posthumous album of previously unreleased tracks Michael a 29070 sqft poster depicting the album artwork from Michael was erected at the Rectory Farm in Middlesex, England, by fans which broke a Guinness World Record for the largest poster in the world.
+On December 10, 2010, as a promotion of Jackson's first posthumous album Michael, a 29070 sqft poster depicting the album artwork from Michael was erected at the Rectory Farm in Middlesex, England, by fans which broke a Guinness World Record for the largest poster in the world.

 In 2019, after the release of HBO's documentary Leaving Neverland, Jackson fans demanded the Sundance Film Festival cancel the premiere.
 Fans protested outside Channel 4's office, and led an internet campaign against the film.
 They also crowdfunded an advertising campaign to publicise Jackson's innocence, with the slogan "Facts don't lie.
 People do" on buses and bus stops.

 In July 2019, three Jackson fan clubs in France, Michael Jackson Community, the MJ Street and On The Line, have filed a suit against two of the late alleged abuse victims for sullying his image in Leaving Neverland, using the defamation laws that make it an offence to wrongly sully the image of a dead person.
 US or British laws do not provide such protection to the deceased.

-Conventions
+Notable Michael Jackson fan events

+Below is a list of notable active fan-organized events celebrating Michael Jackson's life and legacy, excluding tribute musicals and impersonator shows: